Bryantcornwell/CV-ORB-image-stitcher/README.md

 ## Abstract

-Due to smart phone and the Digital Age, image transformation operations have become more accessible.
+Due to the smartphone and Digital Age, image transformation operations have become more accessible.
 Image panoramics, image matching, etc. are a few applications of these operations.
 This report aims to match images using ORB feature point detection, perform image transformation operations to change image prospectives, and automatically stitch two similar images together utilizing RANSAC.
 The pairwise clustering accuracy for matching images yielded 82% utilizing OpenCV's brute force matching algorithm.

 ## Introduction